Autumn in the Smokies

 As we are being headquartered in Gatlinburg, non-participating spouses are encouraged to attend.
 While participants are in the field, non-participating spouses will have ample time to explore Gatlinburg.
 We encourage you to visit www.gatlinburg.com to learn about all that this gateway to the Smokies offers.
 Unfortunately, since the meeting room space is limited, non-participating spouses are not allowed to attend any of the instructional programs.
 However, they can squeeze in to attend our images of the year program, participant sharing image program, and the Friday night “best images of the week” program.
 Due to limited parking at many locations, non-participating spouses cannot join field trips with their spouse.

-The week begins Sunday evening and runs until Saturday morning after breakfast.
+The week begins Sunday afternoon and runs until Saturday morning after breakfast.
 The first week is Oct.
 21-27 and the second week is Oct.
 28-Nov.
 3.

 When the Workshop Starts and Ends